serverless/event-gateway-getting-started/README.md

 - **Space:** Spaces are a logical unit of isolation within the Event Gateway.
 Your functions and subscriptions are registered within a particular space and may only interact with other elements in their space.

-   In the private beta of the hosted Event Gateway, you will receive a fully-qualified domain name for each space you create at `https://<spaceName>.slsgateway.com`.
-Space names are first-come, first-served during the private beta.
+   With the hosted Event Gateway, you will create **Apps**.
+Each App receives a fully-qualified domain name to be used with the Event Gateway, such as `https://myorg-dev.slsgateway.com`.
+Each App maps to a Space within the Event Gateway and will be fully isolated from all other Apps.

 ## Additional Resources: